felixmulder/felixmulder.github.io/writing/2022-03-12-Monorepos-done-right.md

 comfortable in declaring what needs to pass in order for the service to be deployed.

-Let's each service directory contains some `src` files and some `test` files.
+Let's say each service directory contains some `src` files and some `test` files.
 A `BUILD.bazel` file that specifies build targets, and a `metadata.yaml` file that we can populate with repo specific infra:

 ```txt
 .